5th September 2018

 One of the most famous French international schools is the British School of Paris, a high-achieving school in the 16th arrondissement of Paris on the banks of the Seine.
 It has 700 students and over 60 languages are spoken here, making it a truly global learning environment in a prestigious location.

 For families looking to settle away from the capital there are plenty of excellent alternatives.
 Unsurprisingly, many of them are located within popular expat regions and close to cities with international airports.
-These include the International Bilingual School (IBS) of Provence which is just outside the sought-after town of Aix-en-Provence and within easy reach of Marseilles.
+These include one of the best international school in France, called Saint Denis in Loches which is recognised as a historic 'Ville d'art et d'histoire' in the Loire Valley, the International Bilingual School (IBS) of Provence which is just outside the sought-after town of Aix-en-Provence and within easy reach of Marseille.

 Not far away on the Cote d’Azur there are two other highly reputable schools – Mougins School in the hills to the north of Cannes and west of Nice and the International School of Nice, another popular choice with expat residents on the French Riviera.
 ISN has students from 42 nationalities including British, American, French, Russian, Scandinavian, Italian, German, and Dutch.